ArturSousaFerreira/summernote/ESOF-docs/Report-5.md

 inefficient and error-prone.
 We should avoid duplication by never copy/pasting blocks of code.

 ##### 4. :heavy_check_mark: Keep unit interfaces small

+We are happy to say all methods that are used in the project have small interfaces.
+A small interface is considered when we have at most 4 parameters per unit.
+This implies interfaces changes easier to modify.

+Furthermore, it's important to reserve that large interfaces are not the problem, but rather are indicators of the actual problem.
+When some project hasn't pass this test we can predict some poor data model or ad hoc code modification.
+So, we `"can view interface size as a code smell, to see whether your data model needs improvement."`

 ##### 5. :heavy_check_mark: Separate concerns in modules

 Like we analized in others reports, Summernote is very well organised in modules.
 It is very important to minimize the consequences of